MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-04-webslate-2.md

 # Mesh 201 Tutorial Chapter 4: Load a local shared HTML file into a WebSlate

 In the previous chapter of this tutorial, you enabled a button to load a local non-shared HTML file into a WebSlate.
-In this chapter, we'll also set up an HTML page load, but this time it will have the capability to be shared among all attendees in the experience.
+In this chapter, we'll also set up an HTML page to load, but this time it will have the capability to be shared among all attendees in the experience.

 ## Navigate to the buttons